ma-verst/OWM_Weather_Showcase/README.md

 - Currently random points are used for the heatmap
 - Extract data from DB and use it for XYZDataset
 - Check license
+- Create runnable project from command line
+- Read in OWM API key using command line instead of hard coding

 License
 ----